 Natalie: The first year I attended Opportunity Collaboration (OC) I did so at the suggestion of Sara Hall, a mentor, who also encouraged me to host a session on fundraising.
 An "unconference" focused upon poverty alleviation?
 I was working with the Denver Art Museum and the Women's Foundation of Colorado, and I envisioned continued impact in my own community, particularly around issues facing women and girls.
 It didn't seem to fit, but Sara shared that poverty is underneath the great majority of the world's issues, including what holds women and girls (therefore humanity) back, and urged me to experience it for myself.
 I flew to Ixtapa free from expectation.
 There was nobody I "had to meet" because I didn't know who anyone was.
-As my Irish grandmother would say, I "boobied into" the secret to OC - go as your whole self, not just your professional role, and with the willingness to serve.
+As my Irish grandmother would say, I "boobied into" the willingness to serve.